 Some essential oils — neem, tea tree, mint — can have insect repellent properties, but cats are so sensitive to these oils that they have to be substantially diluted to avoid causing issues.
 And if you’re considering catnip oil, remember that even in its diluted form it’s plain cruel to tease cats in that way.

-One of the best ways to keep mosquitoes away from your cat is to eliminate pools of standing water near your home.
+One of the best ways to keep mosquitos away from your cat is to eliminate pools of standing water near your home.

 Your main strategy to stop heartworm should be to put your cat on a heartworm preventative medication all year long.
 Your vet can help you determine the best option for your cat, based on your cat’s willingness to eat a chewable tablet, where you live, and what other parasites you’d like to protect against (many also protect against intestinal worms, and some also protect against fleas and ear mites).